-How a Business Plan can Help You Get Financing
+How to Write a Business Plan to Get a Business Loan

 Below we’ll share an outlined business plan table of contents.
 At each point, we’ll share the key things that each section of your business plan needs to get the job done and communicate your rock star venture’s qualifications for funding.